-Texas Lutheran University is pleased to partner with the College Board® to offer several 4* day-long workshops of the AP® / PRE-AP® Summer Institute, July 13-16 and July 20-23, 2014, on campus in Seguin.
+Texas Lutheran University is pleased to partner with the College Board® to offer several four-day-long workshops of the AP® / PRE-AP® Summer Institute, July 11-14 and July 18-21, on campus in Seguin.
 Award-winning consultants approved by the College Board teach intensive, subject-specific courses that provide support and professional development for new and experienced Advanced Placement teachers at both the middle and high school levels.
 Classes are small and serve as a forum for the exchange of ideas and information about AP, building success in the classroom, and vertical teaming.
 AP teachers leave the Institute with renewed enthusiasm and equipped with new strategies and resources to incorporate into their classrooms.

 TLU’s AP Summer Institute is part of the College Board’s AP Program to increase the number of teachers with advanced skills, thereby improving the level of instruction in an entire school.
 Through vertical teams, the high standards of AP are driving curriculum reform down to the lower grades and increasing the AP pipeline by giving 7th grade students a clear goal: AP in high school.

 WHY PARTICIPANTS CHOOSE TLU

 - Wide variety of offerings

 - Conveniently located in the heart of Texas